Facebook: Another Linkshim Bypass

 12:48 PM

-but it turns out, this could be an interesting article to post because this is
+I wasn't going to post about it then I thought it could be an interesting article to post because this is

 the 3rd vulnerability that got fixed in the same parameter 6 months later.

-You can find my inital linkshim
+You can find my initial linkshim

 bypass to this exact position which later turns out to be XSS if you click here.
 In the first bug I found in the continue